rodrigo-speller/IntegrationFramework/README.md

 }
 ```

-In the receiver application, we declaree a message handler to subscribe the message queue `hello-queue`:
+In the receiver application, declare a message handler to subscribe the message queue `hello-queue`:

 ```csharp
 [Subscribe("hello-queue")]